Ladies, we’ve all been there…

 When aerosol dry shampoo came on the market, it was a life-changer for me (I was in college at the time, working and studying, and often running late to both).
 What an amazing invention!
 Until you look at the ingredient label…

-The iconic Pssst Dry Shampoo, has a “6″ ranking in EWG’s Skin Deep Database, which is the highest score in the “moderate hazard” range.
+The iconic Pssst Dry Shampoo, has a “6” ranking in EWG’s Skin Deep Database, which is the highest score in the “moderate hazard” range.
 Its most offensive ingredients have been linked to cancer, developmental/reproductive harm and organ system toxicity.

 Which is why an all-natural alternative for me was a must.

-By simple I mean one ingredient for blondes (cornstarch), two for brunettes (cornstarch and unsweetened cocoa powder mixed to a 1:1 ratio).
+By simple I mean one ingredient for blondes (organic cornstarch), two for brunettes (organic cornstarch and unsweetened cocoa powder mixed to a 1:1 ratio).
 Yep, that’s it.
 I mixed mine (as I am a brunette) and put it in an old spice container with a shaker top (pictured above).
 That way I can easily just sprinkle a little on my roots (sounds a tad silly, I know) when needed.
 I simply shake my hair out to blend it in.
 Many others use on old make-up brush to apply the powder, simply buffing it in as you would with facial powder, until completely absorbed.
 This is a useful technique and guarantees you get right to the roots.

 Way more life-changing than I had once thought aerosol dry shampoo to be.
 The first and foremost reason obviously being that it is all-natural.
 The second being that it blends much more easily for me (I always seemed to have one large white patch with the aerosols that just could not be blended and had me rubbing my head for what seemed like minutes) yet absorbs the oil completely.
 To boot, my hair does not get the same stiff feeling as with the aerosols.